kalselini/deck-of-cards/README.md

 ### ESLint

-`npm run lint:js` Project-wide configuration is defined in `eslintrc.js` , but packages may override these defaults by placing an `.eslintrc` file in the package folder.
+`npm run lint:js` Project-wide configuration is defined in `eslintrc.js`.

 ## <a name="tests">Tests 📊</a>